subscribeRulesetItems

 resultpropositions array.
 These propositions are the direct result of satisfied rulesets.
 The result object is structured the same as the result object returned by sendEvent using a then clause.collectEventcollectEvent function collectevent-function

-The collectEvent function is a convenience function which you can use to send Edge Network events to track interactions, displays and other events.
+The collectEvent function is a convenience function that you can use to send Edge Network events to track interactions, displays and other events.
 It accepts the two parameters described in the table below.

 The Web SDK tag extension equivalent to command responses is a rule that subscribes to the Subscribe ruleset items event.
 The event allows you to provide the desired schemas and surfaces.